 When not taking in the river views from the main camp’s pool and outdoor seating areas, you can head out on full-day game drives through Makgadikgadi Pans National Park, where wildebeest and zebra herds attract lion and cheetah.
 The camp’s position on the river means boat trips are possible as long as water levels allow.
 There’s also a floating hide set on the river where you can look out for pied kingfishers, African jacanas, European bee-eaters, snake-necked darters and partially submerged hippo.
-You can learn about the San Bushman culture on a short walk with a tribe.
+You can learn about the San People and their culture on a short walk with a tribe.
 They’ll tell you about different plants’ medicinal uses, how they make their weapons and finish with a traditional song and dance.

 Wi-Fi is available in the camp's communal areas, and charging points are available in your room.

 Our itineraries are there to spark ideas for how you could include a stay at Meno A Kwena as part of your trip.
 Treat them simply as suggestions, because every aspect of the trip we create for you will be yours to define.

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favourite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.